JacekDwojakPL/cs336-study/notes/_posts/2025-02-16-assignment-1.markdown

 indices = list(string.encode())
 ```

-Written part of the assignment asks question about identifying bug in function which converts individual bytes into chars.
-When iterating over raw bytes an error can occur since sometimes unicode character is composed of series of bytes and single byte can't be converted into string.
+Written part of the assignment asks question about finding bug in function which converts individual bytes into chars.
+During iteration over raw bytes an error can occur since unicode characters are often composed of series of bytes and only whore series can be converted into string.

 - Then for given number of merges which roughly equals to the target vocabulary size:
     - Iterate over whole dataset and find most frequent pair of bytes.